lukasz-duda/ErrorIndicator/README.md

 # ErrorIndicator
-Firefox add-on which overwrites global error handler to provide common place for reporting errors from all opened pages.
+Firefox add-on providing common place for reporting errors from all pages.